 5 Ways to Add Some Flare to Your Wedding Day

-I've performed at my fair share of weddings, and I always have so much fun interacting with people who are collectively celebrating the love between two people.
+As Texas' highest rated wedding magician, I've performed at my fair share of weddings.
+I always have SO much fun interacting with people who are collectively celebrating the love between two special people.
 Weddings are the perfect time and place to incorporate some unique elements into the day, to make guests feel extra welcomed.
 Here are a few things I've really liked at some of the weddings I've done magic for around the Dallas- Fort Worth area.

 1. Hiring a Dallas wedding magician or mentalist.